-These conditions have resulted in large and growing inequalities in the development and health of Canadian children.
+These conditions have resulted in large and growing inequalities in the development and health of Canadians.
 For example, using standard measures, children from low-income neighbourhoods are more vulnerable on key areas of development than those from high-income neighbourhoods.
 In addition, children with chronic diseases, like asthma, who are from low income neighbourhoods are admitted to the hospital more frequently.
 This impact of living conditions on health and wellbeing is referred to as the social determinants of health, and when experienced during development, has life-long implications for the risk of developing chronic diseases and mental illnesses.
 It is crucial that we understand the specific factors leading to these inequalities in order to devise policies and interventions to reduce them.

 The overall goal of the cluster is to harness information about the social exposome in order to develop policies and interventions to reduce disparities in child health and development.

 - The development of new interdisciplinary and inter-sectoral collaborations and partnerships to develop new research projects and directions related to the clusters themes